 In connection with certain acquisitions, the Company enters into agreements to pay additional cash amounts based on the achievement of certain performance measures for up to five years ending after the acquisition dates.
 The Company measures this contingent consideration at fair value at the acquisition date for acquisitions completed on or after January 1, 2009 and records such contingent consideration as a liability on the Company's Consolidated Balance Sheet on the acquisition date.
-The fair value of each contingent consideration liability is remeasured at each reporting period with any change in fair value recognized as income or expense within continuing operations of the Company's Consolidated Balance Sheet and are recorded to goodwill as incurred.
+The fair value of each contingent consideration liability is remeasured at each reporting period with any change in fair value recognized as income or expense within continuing operations of the Company's Consolidated Statements of Income.
+Contingent consideration liabilities for acquisitions completed prior to January 1, 2009 are not included on the Company's Consolidated Balance Sheet and are recorded to goodwill as incurred.
 See Note 6 for more information on the Company's business acquisitions.